-A newly optimised mGluR4 PAM series has been discovered, developed and licensed to Prexton Therapeutics, with the objective to generate a clinical candidate for PD.
-PXT002331 has been identified as the most promising lead compound of the series.
+A newly optimized mGluR4 PAM series has been discovered, developed and licensed to Prexton Therapeutics, an asset centric company dedicated to the objective to nominate and further develop a clinical candidate for PD.
+PXT002331 has been identified as the most promising lead compound of the series (Charvin et al, 2017).
 This compound has been validated in many systems including all standard rodent models of PD.
 The development of this compound has been further pursued with a robust validation in MPTP-treated non-human primates, which is the most accurate animal model of PD.
-It can be noted that this study has been performed with the support of the Michael J. Fox Foundation.
+This study has been performed with the support of the Michael J. Fox Foundation.

 CVXL-0069 is a dual A2A/A1 receptor antagonist (A2A antagonists were shown to ameliorate movement control in animal models and L-DOPA treated PD patients).
 It showed efficacy on haloperidol induced catalepsy, demonstrating in vivo interaction with Dopamine signaling.